jsau-/waki/docs/immutability.md

 # Immutability

-Unless explicitly instructed at declaration, variables should be immutable to prevent modification.
+Unless explicitly instructed at declaration, variables will be immutable to prevent modification.
 This includes variables declared in global or function-level scope, as well as members of `struct`s.